-In medicinal use, any of the parts of the plant might be considered "herbs", including leaves, roots, flowers, seeds, resin, bark and even berries.
+In medicinal use, any of the parts of the plant might be considered "herbs", including leaves, roots, flowers, seeds, resin, bark, and even berries.

-At Chagrin Valley Soap and Salve, our goal is to create wholesome products, inspired by traditional and contemporary herbal wisdom.
+At Chagrin Valley Soap and Salve, our goal is to create wholesome natural products, inspired by traditional and contemporary herbal wisdom.

 How Do We Formulate Our Products?

-FIRST, we research the herbal properties that are desirable for use in skincare.
+We research the herbal properties that are desirable for use in skincare.
 Although the benefits of herbs have been passed down for generations, science has now been able to isolate many of the therapeutic properties of herbs by extracting and analyzing their components.